flojoy-ai/studio/README.md

 2. push the commit and tag : `git push && git push --tags`
 3. The CD workflow will then run, generate artifacts and create draft release with those artifacts.
 4. Go to `https://github.com/flojoy-io/flojoy-desktop/releases` to check the new draft release.

+## License and Copyright

+Flojoy is released under the [AGPLv3 license](https://www.gnu.org/licenses/agpl-3.0.en.html).
+This is a copy-left license in the GPL family of licenses.
+As with all [OSI approved licenses](https://opensource.org/licenses/alphabetical), there are no restrictions on what code licensed under AGPLv3 can be used for.
+However, the requirements for what must be shared publicly are greater than for licenses that are more commonly used in the Python ecosystem like [Apache-2](https://opensource.org/licenses/Apache-2.0), [MIT](https://opensource.org/licenses/MIT), and [BSD-3](https://opensource.org/licenses/BSD-3-Clause).

+The Flojoy copyright is owned by On-Scence Creative, and contributors are asked to sign a Contributor License Agreement (based on the Oracle CLA) that grants the company the non-exclusive right to re-license the contribution in the future.
+For example, the project could be re-licensed to one of the more permissive licenses above, or it could be dual licensed with a commercial license as a means to support the project.

+If you might be interested in using Flojoy in a context where the AGPL license is prohibitive, [please get in touch](mailto:jack.parmer@proton.me).